2014 Kerry County Council election

-An election to Kerry County Council took place on 23 May 2014 as part of that year's Irish local elections.
-33 councillors were elected from four local electoral areas (LEAs) by PR-STV voting for a five-year term of office.
-This is a reduction of LEA and an increase in 6 seats compared to 2009.
-In addition Killarney Town Council, Listowel Town Council and Tralee Town Council were all abolished.
+An election to all 33 seats on Kerry County Council took place on 23 May 2014 as part of the 2014 Irish local elections, an increase from 27 seats at the 2009 election.
+County Kerry was divided into four local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+In addition, the town councils of Killarney, Listowel and Tralee were abolished.

 Fianna Fáil emerged as the largest party on the council after the elections gaining 2 additional seats, 1 in Listowel and 1 in the Killarney LEA.
 The party ended up with 9 seats, the same numbers as Fine Gael, who lost 1 seat overall, and who were also slightly behind Fianna Fáil in terms of first preference votes.
 Sinn Féin had an excellent election, winning 5 seats overall and 4 in North Kerry where had they run a third candidate in Tralee they would have won a third seat.
 Labour had a very bad election losing half of their seats and both councillors returned were elected for the Tralee LEA.
 Michael Gleeson of SKIA retained his seat as did both the Healy-Rae's and Independents returned 7 councillors overall, 8 including SKIA.
 The Listowel results were subject to a full recount in 2016.